rwxrob/k8sapp-nfd/README.md

-# K8SAPP: Node Feature Discovery with Limited Labels and SecurityContext
+# K8SAPP: Node Feature Discovery with Reduced Labels and Resource Limits

-This Kubernetes system application provides the standard Kubernetes Node Feature Discovery annotations/labels but limits the ones included and add minimal SecurityContext values.
-NFD fulfills a critical dependency for NVIDIA GPU Feature Discovery.
+This Kubernetes system application provides the standard Kubernetes Node Feature Discovery annotations/labels but limits the ones included and add minimal resource constraints.

+> ⚡ NFD fulfills a critical dependency for NVIDIA GPU Feature Discovery and should not be upgraded unless GFD is also included in the upgrade if you use it.

 ## Application Repo Organization

-This repo follows the K8SAPP conventions:

 * `README.md` - description, notes, and references
+* `CHANGELOG.md` - changes between vendor versions and customizations
-* `k8sapp` - simple to fetch, config, install, update, uninstall, and check
+* `check` - check for latest update
-* `k8sapp.yaml` - metadata about this application

-This repo also contains the original project source for the Node Feature Discovery project (from the Kubernetes SIG).
+* `get` - overwrite `nfd.yaml` with latest

 ## Application Management Procedures